 While boating through the Channel between our two lakes last summer you may have noticed a plume of muddy sediment kicked up by your propeller.
-If so, that was a clue to the problem lying beneath your boat that we need to address.
-Sediment and the growth of aquatic vegetation since dredging was done in the mid-1950s has filled the channel to the point boats can barely navigate and on occasion pass so close to each other that safety also became an issue.
-Fortunately, two applications of aquatic herbicides in 2017 opened the navigation corridor wide enough to reduce safety concerns.
-Unfortunately, the shallow navigation channel is still a major concern because only does it greatly limit boat access between the lakes late in the summer, it has potential to do expensive damage to boat propulsion equipment, and the prop of each passing boat stirs up nutrients that degrade water quality by promoting growth of aquatic vegetation.
+That plume is a clue to a problem beneath your boat we need to address.
+Since dredging was done in the mid-1950s, sediment and aquatic vegetation has filled the channel to the point boats can barely navigate and on occasion pass so close to each other that safety has become an issue.
+The shallow navigation channel is a major concern because it greatly limits boat access between the lakes late in the summer, and it can cause expensive damage to boat propulsion equipment.
+Also, propellers of each passing boat stir up nutrients that degrade water quality by promoting growth of aquatic vegetation.

 Your TLIA Board is completing a plan to address this pressing issue.
 In the spring of 2022, we received permits to suction dredge about two feet of sediment across a 40-foot-wide navigation channel between the narrows at Upper Twin Lake east to the bridge at the entrance to Lower Twin Lake and north from the bridge to the channel boat launch.